soumadri/j2xq/README.markdown

 4. Copy the java interfaces (.java files) to 'j2xq' directory
 5. Run 'j2xq *.java' (w/o quotes) command from command line
 6. This would generate the java and xquery code in the 'output/j' and 'output/xq' directories respectively
-7. Copy the java interfaces (defined by you) and the generated java classes from 'output/j' to your java project
+7. Copy the java interfaces (defined by you) and the generated java classes from 'output/j' to the java project for the application you are building
 8. Copy the generated xquery stubs from 'output/xq' directory into XDBC server root.
 NOTE: All the files has to be on the server root, not inside any directory under root.

 Voila!
 Just add the body to the xquery functions and call the respective methods from generated java concrete classes (Impls).